Last modified: August 28, 2020

 7.1 Looker's Security Measures, Controls and Assistance.

 7.1.1 Looker's Security Measures.
-Looker will implement and maintain technical and organizational measures to protect Customer Data against accidental or unlawful destruction, loss, alteration, unauthorized disclosure or access (the "Security Measures").
+Looker will implement and maintain technical and organizational measures to protect Customer Data against accidental or unlawful destruction, loss, alteration, unauthorized disclosure or access as described in Appendix 2 (the "Security Measures").
 The Security Measures may include measures to encrypt personal data; to help ensure ongoing confidentiality, integrity, availability and resilience of Looker's systems and services; to help restore timely access to personal data following an incident; and for regular testing of effectiveness.
 Looker may update the Security Measures from time to time provided that such updates do not result in the degradation of the overall security of the Services.

 7.1.2 Security Compliance by Looker Staff.
 Looker will: (a) take appropriate steps to ensure compliance with the Security Measures by its employees, contractors and Subprocessors to the extent applicable to their scope of performance, and (b) ensure that all persons authorized to process Customer Personal Data are under an obligation of confidentiality.